 - 7.1 Section 138 of the Local Government and Public Involvement in Health Act 2007 places a duty on local authorities to involve local representatives when carrying out "any of its functions" by providing information, consulting or "involving in another way". - 7.2 Engagement in relation to specific services takes place, such as feedback on customer satisfaction for services such as Reablement.
 Stakeholder engagement continues to be a key factor to effective integrated models of care, and engagement with all system partners is important to the Reading Integration Board.
-One of the key priorities of the Board is Project 3.1 Develop a Multi-Disciplinary Service User Engagement Strategic Framework and deliver a method of gaining system wide feedback from Service Users.
-We are aware of multiple sources of receiving information from service users/people of Reading and this project will look for ways of aligning that feedback for a system wide strategic overview and a driver for change.
+Service User satisfaction rates for our Community Reablement Team remain high at 100%.